 In compliance with Schedule 9 of the Electricity Act 1989, the routeing objective requires the proposed connection to be economical.
-It is interpreted by SPEN as meaning that, as far as possible and all other things being equal, the connections should be as direct as possible, and the route should avoid areas where technical difficulty or compensatory schemes would render the connection uneconomical.
+It is understood that this is interpreted by SPEN as meaning that, as far as possible and all other things being equal, the connections should be as direct as possible, and the route should avoid areas where technical difficulty or compensatory schemes would render the connection uneconomical.